junxit/us-congress-bills-110/metadata.md

 - 2008-04-29 — Introduced in House
 - 2008-04-29 — Introduced in House
 - 2008-04-29 — Referred to the House Committee on Foreign Affairs.
+- 2008-04-30 — Committee Agreed to Seek Consideration Under Suspension of the Rules, by Unanimous Consent.
+- 2008-04-30 — Committee Consideration and Mark-up Session Held.
+- 2008-06-10 — Considered under suspension of the rules. (consideration: CR H5149-5151)
+- 2008-06-10 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+337.
+- 2008-06-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-06-10 — Mr. Payne moved to suspend the rules and agree to the resolution.
+- 2008-06-10 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H5149-5150)
+- 2008-06-10 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H5149-5150)